hu553in/algos-training/README.md

 # Algorithms & data structures training

-This repo contains solutions of different tasks related to algorithms and data structures implemented in Java and Python.
+This repo contains solutions of different tasks related to algorithms and data structures.